Light and Lively Spring Soups

 This vegan matzo ball soup recipe is chock-full of spring vegetables, and the perfect prelude to the Passover Seder dinner.
 But more importantly, it’s vehicle for delicious Vegan Matzo Balls.
 Photo by Susan Voisin (FatFree Vegan Kitchen), from Vegan Holiday Kitchen.
 As an alternative to this Ashkenazik-style soup, try Moroccan-Style Vegan Matzo Ball Soup.

-Welcome spring or early fall with this Greek-inspired soup, rich with leeks, mushrooms and herbs in a lemon-flavored broth. more→
+Welcome spring or early fall with this Greek-inspired soup, rich with leeks, mushrooms and herbs in a lemon-flavored broth.
+If you’d like to make this more of a main dish soup, add some chickpeas or white beans, as the variation suggests. more→